-Neo-Nazi with ties to Washington state faces federal gun charge after arrest in Texas
+Suspected neo-Nazi with ties to Washington state faces federal gun charge after arrest in Texas

 Bruce-Umbaugh, 23, was in the passenger seat and said the guns and drugs belonged to him.
 He was indicted Wednesday by a federal grand jury, charged with possession of a firearm by an unlawful user of a controlled substance.

-Both men are believed to have connections to a neo-Nazi hate group called the AtomWaffen Division, according to a Thursday news release from Erin Nealy Cox, the U.S. Attorney for the Northern District of Texas.
-The FBI and other investigators around the country have been working to crack down on members of AtomWaffen, which has been linked to a series of killings, according to The New York Times.
+Both men are believed to have connections to a neo-Nazi hate group called the Atomwaffen Division, according to a Thursday news release from Erin Nealy Cox, the U.S. Attorney for the Northern District of Texas.
+The FBI and other investigators around the country have been working to crack down on members of Atomwaffen, which has been linked to a series of killings, according to The New York Times.

 Bruce-Umbaugh “avoided eye contact and limited conversation” with law enforcement during the traffic stop and initially denied having anything illegal inside the vehicle, according to the criminal complaint as cited by the DOJ.